|

 or relaxation exercises.
 These practices are done after

+the postures.
 Sensing: Awareness on the sensing

 process, such as meditation on the sense of touch throughout the